FrankM1/qazana/docs/content/controls/page-settings.md

 **Some notes:**

-* Adding the prefix `{{WRAPPER}}` before each selector is important to make sure the style rules do not cause any conflicts in case they are assimilated in other pages (like with the 'Builder Library' widget).
+* Adding the prefix `{{WRAPPER}}` before each selector is important to make sure the style rules do not cause any conflicts in case they are assimilated in other pages (like with the 'Qazana Library' widget).

 * Different themes may include changes of menu item selectors, or will require adding selectos that override the default theme directions.
 This is why the example above should be seen as an example alone and not as exact instructions.